 3) Put Together a Business Plan

 Most outside financing sources will require a business plan that outlines how and when the funder will be repaid.
-For help with business planning, including cash flow projections, go to our Plan Your Business section.
+For help with business planning, go to our Business Plan section.

 4) Get Information About Various Types of Funding